tonyrobots/adventurer_gen/README.md

 | `yarn dev` | Builds project and open web server, watching for changes |
 | `yarn build` | Builds code bundle with production settings  |
 | `yarn serve` | Run a web server to serve built code bundle |

+<b>Note: had problems with yarn trying to get things running on heroku, so using npm instead. use `npm run dev` for local dev server</b>

 ## Development